 Baseball Tag Out Rules

-Base runners must touch the bases in order of first base, second base, third base, and home plate in order to score a run.
-If at any point base runner fails to touch a base, he can be tagged out by a fielder even if he is touching a base.
-For example, if a base runner fails to touch second base before reaching third base, but is safe on third base, the fiedler can still tag him out.
+Base runners must touch the bases in order of first base, second base, third base, and home plate to score a run.
+If at any point the base runner fails to touch bases in this order, they can be tagged out by a fielder even if they are currently touching a base.
+For example, if a base runner fails to touch second base before reaching third base, but is safe on third base, the fielder can still tag him out.

 Summary of Tag Outs

 - Anytime a base runner is advancing bases, they can be tagged out by a fielder who has possession of the ball.

 - Runners must touch each base in order before advancing to the next.
 If they miss a base, they are eligible to be tagged out.